Navigating the aiR for Review dashboard

 aiR for Review's predictions do not overwrite the Relevance, Key, or Issues fields chosen during prompt criteria setup.
 Instead, the predictions are held in other fields.
 This makes it easier to distinguish between human coding choices and aiR's predictions.

-To view inline highlighting and citations for an individual document, click on the Control Number link.
+To view inline highlighting and citations for an individual document, click on the document Control Number link.
 The Viewer opens and displays results for the selected prompt criteria version.
-For more information on using aiR for Review in the Viewer, see aiR for Review Analysis.
+For more information on viewing aiR for Review results in the Viewer, see aiR for Review Analysis.

 Filtering and selecting documents for analysis